 - Healthy natural environment

 - Green living

 - Embracing the bay

 - Quandamooka country

 - Wise planning and design

 - Supportive and vibrant economy

 - Strong and connected communities

 - Inclusive and ethical governance

-- An efficient and effective organisation

 1.3 Redland Water - strategic alignment

 The RCC corporate plan is directly linked to all council's long-term, strategic planning documents.
 This ensures a clear link exists between community needs and expectations, corporate strategic direction and priorities, policy and day-to-day activities.
 The link is described in the corporate plan by the following diagram: